junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 **Words after work:** This story is entirely inspired by *Once Upon a Time* (S03E17-20) when Killian's lips are cursed by Zelena, Emma chooses to save him even when she knows it will take her power away.

-Chap 1s: After each quoted section, add real-life "reader" (Metatron)'s reaction and action around it.
+Chap 1: After each quoted section, add real-life "reader" (Metatron)'s reaction and action around it.
 Metatron interact with the tribe/hotel manager (Two Rivers Hotel Manager, local American) sending him books (only catch up to 1970s, but manager insisted on best sellers in this century, so Metatron jumps to read SPN first instead, breaking his own rules).
 Metatron goes by "Marv" here, already hinting the identity but not pointing out yet.
 Metatron binge reads all the book altogether, right before they arrive, but after all the events finished (during the week between the last episode S08E20 and current time S08E21 beginning).

 Meta-narrative Dean/Cas's thoughts: every different chapter "part", increasing the tension, show involvement, don't have to be strictly following the canon

 When posting: different "Part" of Chap 1 post into separate AO3 characters, keep each chapter length contained

 After finish: search the whole file, ensure no appearance of "Winchester" anywhere in Chuck's book before S04E18

+Chap 1-5 S05E18: editing, tuning down the ultra analytical analysis. more verbs and actions and first POV thoughts from characters.

 # Draft